 Airlines offer rewards in their own unique way.
 Their offers differ from the simpler methods by which credit cards grant you air miles.

-Important: You can redeem these air miles not only with the airline you are using but also with affiliated airlines.
+Important: You can redeem these air miles with the airline you are using and affiliated airlines.

 There are 3 major airline alliances.
 These alliances cover the vast majority of the world’s major airlines, so it is worthwhile to become familiar with them.
 These alliances are: